Bill S-211

-This initial Report is made on behalf of Ocean Brands and is not a joint report.
+This Report is made on behalf of Ocean Brands and is not a joint report.

 Ocean Brands is a Canadian company specializing in the food and beverage industry, committed to ethical sourcing and sustainable business practices.
 Ocean Brands is a dedicated B Corp Certified company committed to helping achieve the United Nation’s Sustainable Development Goal 8.7 (eradicating forced labour, ending modern slavery and human trafficking, and securing the prohibition of the worst forms of child labour).